 OUR LOCAL SCHOOLS and THEIR COMPETITIONS

-HERE IS ANOTHER BRILLIANT CHEF ON HIS WAY TO FURTHER ACHIEVEMENTS !
+HERE IS BRILLIANT YOUNG CHEF ON HIS WAY TO FURTHER ACHIEVEMENTS !

 Tom Hamblet is feeling on top of the world.
 It's been four months since the likeable 24-year-old from Horsham in West Sussex lit up our television screens just before Christmas by winning the 16th edition of BBC TV's “Masterchef: The Professionals”